Longju: 1950s

 Scholar Toni Huber reports that there was a 'foreign presence' in Tsari in terms of several small Chinese medical teams sent by Chinese administrators in Lhasa.
 The medical teams set up camp in the Mandala Plain and other locations on the Tibetan side of the border.
-They treated any assembled pilgrims that were sick and dispensed medicines.
+They treated any assembled pilgrims who were sick and dispensed medicines.
 After the procession departed, they left.
-Tibetans later suspected that these apparently innocent medical teams represented reconnaissance teams sent in advance of the later Chinese encroachments in the border area in 1959.
+Tibetans later suspected that these innocent medical teams represented reconnaissance teams sent in advance of the later Chinese encroachments in the border area in 1959.

 By the beginning of 1958, China had completed the Aksai Chin Road and obtained the capacity for large-scale troop movement into Tibet.
 In March 1959, an uprising erupted in Tibet, and troops moved in to quell it.
 The PLA was deployed along the McMahon Line, and four regiments were deployed in the Shannan region bordering Subansiri and Kameng Divisions.

 In response, India set up advance posts manned by Assam Rifles along the border.
-The two places where the map-drawn McMahon Line differed from the prevailing ethnic frontier, the Khinzemane post along the Nyamjang Chu valley and Longju in the Tsari Chu valley, came in for contestation.
+The two places where the map-drawn McMahon Line differed from the prevailing ethnic frontier, the Khinzemane post along the Nyamjang Chu Valley and Longju in the Tsari Chu valley, came in for contestation.
 The Chinese suppression of the Tibetan uprising and India's decision to grant asylum to the Dalai Lama inflamed the public opinion on both sides.